davemlz/eemont/paper/paper.md

 New utility methods and constructors are added to above-mentioned classes in order to create a more fluid code by being friendly with the Python method chaining.
-The added methods are mandatory for pre-processing and processing tasks (e.g. clouds masking, shadows masking, image scaling, spectral indices computation, time series, etc.), and they are presented as simple functions that give researchers, students and analysts the chance to process geospatial data with far fewer lines of code, improving code-writing and giving ready-to-analyze data.
+The added methods are mandatory for pre-processing and processing tasks (e.g. clouds masking, shadows masking, image scaling, spectral indices computation, time series, etc.), and they are presented as simple functions that give researchers, students and analysts the chance to process large numbers of geospatial objects with far fewer lines of code, improving code-writing and giving ready-to-analyze geospatial data.
 The following chunk shows an example of the simple usage of eemont:

 ```python
 import ee, eemont